hindu-comm/mail_stream_advaita-l/2016/03/advaitin_Why_only_ja/197__Bhaskar_YR.md

 Ø     I am sorry prabhuji, that might be your understanding.
 I am not questioning it.
 But as per my understanding a professional jeweler would look at ornaments from the gold point of view only.  nAma rUpa like ring, bracelet etc. hardly a matter of confusion to him as he is looking at the ‘gold’.

 I don't think you care about advaita-system.
-​

 Ø   Pardon me prabhuji, I am not responsible for your opinion.
 You are welcome to have your own opinion on me prabhuji ☺

 Hence it has been clarified that the 'jagat' will not be vanquished by attaining the brahmavidyA.

-​Sure!
+Sure!
 That's why you need to read first adhikaraNam of brahmasUtra, if you could get the correct meaning without superimposing your pet theories on them.

 Ø     Thanks for your suggestion prabhuji.
-​

 But the assumptions (like it is asarvaM, paricchinnaM, independent from its svarUpa etc.)  about jagat conceived by the one who endowed with avidyA are gone!!??
 For that matter brahma vidyA svarUpa jnana does not create anything new nor destroy a thing in front.
 It (jnana) can reveal the 'truth' behind jagat which is nothing but brahman.

-​Enough.
+Enough.
 I can't bear any more.

 Ø     Sorry if I troubled you prabhuji.